COVID-19 Update (Updated 6/12/2022)

 What does AIW Camp Online look like?

-AIW Camp Online is offered as both a Half Day Plus (9am-12pm daily, with 2 hours of additional afternoon 1-1 meetings with a teacher per session ) and full-day program (9am -3pm).
-Like our on-campus programs, campers work with credentialed teachers and college students to create eBooks (elementary) and blogs (middle school).
+AIW Camp’s Online sessions are offered as “Half-Day Plus” (9am-12pm daily, with 2 hours of additional afternoon 1-1 meetings with a teacher per two-week session ) sessions.
+Like our on-campus programs, campers will work with credentialed teachers and college students this year to create eBooks (elementary) and Animatic Videos (middle school).
 The social component of camp is VERY important to us.
-Campers will be grouped in “cabins” (~7 campers), and campers may sign-up to be in a cabin with their friends.
+Campers will be grouped in “cabins” (~7 campers), and campers may sign-up to be in a cabin with their friends, allowing them to be social while still “socially distant.”
 The online experience is designed as a virtual summer camp, not just classes online.
-You can read more about the program here.
+You can read more about Adventures in Writing Camp Online here.

-I am new to AIW Camp Online.
+I am new to AIW Camp.
 How do I sign up?

-Registration for AIW Camp Online will open to the general public at noon on Wednesday, April 29th.
 To register, click on the “Register Now” button in the upper right-hand corner of this site.
+You will be able to choose from a menu of both on-campus and online options in the registration process.
 If you have any trouble, please contact us at 833-974-8366, or email us at [email protected], and we will be happy to help!

 From all of us at Adventures in Writing Camp, THANK YOU!… for your patience, understanding, and flexibility as we navigate these uncertain waters.
 Stay happy, stay healthy, and keep being there for your kids!
 This too will pass.